brian32768/docker-flexlm/README.md

     ArcGIS_License_Manager_Linux_2019_0_169356.tar.gz

+You also need a copy of the service.txt file from your license manager.
+You need to edit the service.txt file so that it has the actual license server host name instead of "This_Host".

 If the version number changes you will have to change the Dockerfile.

 The requirements doc at ESRI call for RHEL 6 or 7; the Dockerfile uses Centos 7.